 If you have any questions, please contact the Member Resources Assistant at firstname.lastname@example.org

 No warm-blooded pets—sorry!
 Some of our members have allergies.
-(Only exceptions are pre-approved ESA/Service animals in our apartments.
-Please contact Betsy Putnam, Housing Supervisor, email@example.com, for more information before you bring an animal!
+The only exceptions are pre-approved ESA/Service animals in our apartments.
+Please contact the Housing Supervisor at email@example.com for more information before you bring an animal!

 Every member is provided with a bed, mattress, desk, chair, and wardrobe.
 If you don't have one in your room when moving in, ask your house manager to get you one.
 Please bring your own sheets and bedding.
 Our mattresses are 38"x80" or 60"x80".
 Additionally, most houses have "free piles" with clothing and supplies left behind by residents who have moved out.

 In order to keep our houses both affordable and habitable, the co-ops require each member living in a room & board house to do 5 hours of workshifts a week: various chores and duties, from cooking dinner to scrubbing toilets.
 Be prepared to pitch in and do your part—or you will be fined and your contract can be terminated.
 The workshift manager will assign you to permanent shifts based on your schedule and preferences, and will accommodate members with disabilities.
 Remember that workshifts start the first day of the contract - please find a manager at your house to get you started.
 It can be easy to forget about workshifts the first few weeks, but you don’t want to start off behind on workshift hours.
 It is harder to make them up as the semester goes on, and you may be fined several times if you fail to make up your hours in time.
 All members of the houses are required to do house improvement hours each semester.
 Check with your managers for your requirements.
 There are also part time and on-call jobs available, View the jobs page.

 When you live in the BSC you have responsibilities to your fellow co-opers!